punster94/punster94.github.io/_posts/2017-7-19-dynamic-team-positions.md

 To prevent the teams from moving through their own goal, or the goal of the other team, the offset from the simulation's initial position is clamped between 0 and a configurable maximum distance.

 Here are two gifs of the team forming up at start.
-The first has three sweepers, four midfielders, and three forwards.
+The first has three sweepers, four midfielders, and three forwards:
-The second has three sweepers, five midfielders, and two forwards.

 ![ThreeFourThree](http://louishofer.com/gifs/ThreeFourThree.gif "threefourthree")

+The second has three sweepers, five midfielders, and two forwards:

 ![ThreeFiveTwo](http://louishofer.com/gifs/ThreeFiveTwo.gif "threefivetwo")